Tookmund/utilix/README.md

 work better.

 *N.B.
-These are not POSIX-compliant and are not intended to be*

-These are intended to be a replacement base system for any POSIX-based system but will not be compliant with the POSIX standard by default.
+These are not POSIX-compliant and are not intended to be* *This is a Work In Progress and is not guaranteed to be bug-free* These are intended to be a replacement base system for any POSIX-based system but will not be compliant with the POSIX standard by default.
 Wrappers will be considered, but I won't be writing any.